Hardanish-Singh/task-manager/README.md

 - **Utilities**:
   - `uuid`: Generates unique identifiers for tasks.
   - `cors`: Enables Cross-Origin Resource Sharing (CORS) for API requests.
+  - `helmet`: Helmet helps you secure your Express apps by setting various HTTP headers.
+It's not a silver bullet, but it can help!

 ## SETUP USING DOCKER COMPOSE